Blandfordia nobilis

-Blandfordia nobilis, commonly known as Christmas bells or gadigalbudyari in Cadigal language, is a flowering plant endemic to New South Wales.
+Blandfordia nobilis, commonly known as Christmas bells or gadigalbudyari in Cadigal language, is a flowering plant endemic to New South Wales, Australia.
 It is a tufted, perennial herbs with narrow, linear leaves and between three and twenty large, drooping, cylindrical to bell-shaped flowers.
 The flowers are brownish red with yellow tips.
 It is one of four species of Blandfordia known as Christmas bells, this one growing on the coast and ranges south of Sydney.

 Description

 Blandfordia nobilis has thick, fibrous roots that can form strong, long-lived clumps.
 The leaves are stiff and grassy, up to 75 cm long and 3-5 mm wide, sometimes with small teeth.
 The flowering stems is unbranched, up to 80 cm long and 6 mm wide with between three and twenty flowers, each on a pedicel stalk up to 35 mm long with a small bract near its base.
 The three sepals and three petals are fused to form a cylindrical flower usually 20-30 mm long and about 10 mm wide.
 The base of the flower is narrowed and the end has six pointed lobes about 5 mm long.
 The flower is usually brownish red with yellow lobes.
 The stamens are attached to the inside wall of the flower tube, just below its middle.
 Flowering occurs from September to February, with a peak in December and January, and is followed by the fruit which is a capsule about 60 mm long on a stalk up to 25 mm long.